 On the other hand, if you are in a rush, you can use a shortcut and simply fry the meat in a pan.
 When done, slice it into pieces.

 Vegetables are the next key ingredient if you are to make Shawarma at home.
-You can have onions, tomatoes, lettuce, capsicum, carrots and pickles.
+You can have onions, tomatoes, lettuce and pickles.
 The choice of what to add is entirely up to you.
 However, you want to be sure that the servings of both the meat and vegetables are enough for your pita.
 You don’t want them spilling out of a too small wrap or having a wrap that is too big with too few fillings.

 Just because you have decided to make Shawarma at home, it doesn’t mean you have to make all the ingredients from scratch.
 Pre bought pita bread will serve you just as well.
+You can get those from your local middle eastern grocery store or from a good middle eastern restaurant like Tahinis

 The sauce seems like a small part but it is integral to tying the whole dish together and may very well be the reason why Shawarmas made in the same way taste entirely different.
 For instance, Tahini’s has their own sauce that gives the Shawarmas their signature taste.
 It’s not just about the taste either, the consistency matters too.

 So are you a garlic sauce person?
-Or a tomato sauce person or more of a hummus one?
+Or a tahini sauce person or more of a hummus one?
 All 3?
 No problem.
 Spread the sauce (s) on the pita bread, add your vegetables, add the meat, roll the pita bread and voila, homemade Shawarma!

 You might not get it right the first time, that doesn’t mean you will not get better with time.
 But if making Shawarma at home feels like a hustle, order yours from a Tahini’s branch near you.
+We have been cooking Shawarmas for 20 years and have gotten pretty good at it.